From Acquisitions to Exit Strategies: What every family business should know

 • Unbiased third-party family business education

-• All participants receive a copy of the webinar materials after the event
+• All participants can receive a copy of the webinar materials after the event, upon request

 • All participants receive Family Business Magazine weekly newsletter, with news, tips and trends that impact your family business.
 You may, of course, opt out at any time.

 • 60 minutes -- maximum value for time